Hope Medicine Trials and Fundraising

 Hope Medicine LogoRead the bottom half of this post for a history of Hope Medicine and Bayer’s HMI-115.
 This treatment targets the prolactin (PRL) receptor to cure hair loss.
-Hope Medicine (also called Heqirui Medicine) raised $56 million in funding in 2021.
+Hope Medicine raised $56 million in funding in 2021.
 See their pipeline page for more information.

 The initial reason for all this excitement was due to the spectacular long-lasting hair growth results seen in stump-tailed macaque monkeys.
-Per the clinical trial participant I mention further below, these monkeys are still being monitored and have not lost their hair over four years after prolactin receptor antibody treatment.
+These monkeys are still being monitored and have not lost their hair even over four years after stopping prolactin receptor antibody treatment.

-Hope Medicine and Bayer prolactin receptor antibody hair growth.
+Hope Medicine and Bayer prolactin receptor antibody (HMI-115) hair growth.
 Before and after in stump-tail macaque monkeys.
-The hair growth remained even several years post cessation of treatment.
+The hair growth has remained even years post treatment cessation.

-Update: March 19, 2023 — Looks like HMI-115 Phase II clinical trials for androgenetic alopecia in China will start soon.
+The HMI-115 Phase II clinical trial recruitment for androgenetic alopecia in China has now started.

 Encouraging Updates from Australian Phase 1 Trial Participant